Morehshin Allahyari, Jacob Ciocci, Kenta Cobayashi, Terrell Davis, exonemo, Miao Ying, Akihiko Taniguchi, Lu Yang

 We have entered a new world.
 The speed at which it progresses presents a contradiction.
 Moments are both memorable and forgotten.
 This is found in trying to remember older versions of Facebook, or what life was like before it.
 At the same time the media we use can reunite distant friends or obliterate any history of former lovers.
 We exist paradoxically forever and fornever.
 The selected artists of this exhibition interpret the new world, their artworks portray the present, a hyper-technological world, and hypothesize the future - a dream caught between utopia and nightmare.

 Ololade Adeniyi, Miyu Hosoi, Mushbuh, Rei Nakanishi, Mani Nilchiani, Sarah Rothberg, Nozomi Teranishi, Yaloopop, Wang Yefeng

 October 5, 2017 - January 31st, 2018

 Additional artists will contribute to Forever Fornever through an online exhibition, presented via a screening room in the Bannister Gallery.
-The online exhibition, is in conjunction with The Wrong Biennale, an international digital art biennale founded in 2014.
+The online exhibition, is in conjunction with The Wrong Biennale.
+The Wrong was founded in 2013, its first edition took place in Nov 2013 - Jan 2014.
 Featuring web-based works, the online addendum to Fornever Fornever adds a temporal and ephemeral element to the physical exhibition.